-The new Aiken Symphony Orchestra, a not-for-profit IRS 501 (c)(3) organization, brings a dramatic enhancement to the music culture of Aiken.
+The Aiken Symphony Orchestra, a not-for-profit IRS 501 (c)(3) organization, brings a dramatic enhancement to the music culture of Aiken.
 Dr. Donald Portnoy has brought together an ensemble of some of the best professional classical instrumentalists from South Carolina and nearby Georgia.
 On par with a number of regional orchestras from larger nearby towns and cities, the Aiken Symphony Orchestra greatly adds to the vitality and sophistication required of Aiken in order to attract new businesses, employees, and recent retirees to our community.

-In addition to the Orchestra’s classical and pops concerts, a new Chamber Orchestra series of three concerts has been added to the 2019 – 2020 season!
 The Orchestra continues to work to enhance music education among the students and citizens of the Aiken community.
 Our 2020 Home for the Holidays concert was recorded and subsequently provided to all Aiken County schools for use in their music education programs free of charge.
 In addition, prior to the pandemic, the ASO typically performs in the Aiken Symphony Guild’s long established Youth Concert Series before some 2,500 fifth grade students from Aiken and Edgefield counties during the month of February.
 To learn more about the activities of the Aiken Symphony Guild, please visit their website.

 The Aiken Symphony Orchestra endeavors to provide artistic leadership to the greater Aiken community through the presentation of symphonic music that educates, entertains, and enriches the human spirit.